-Product design is a response to changing needs and to improve quality of life by designing creative, innovative and sustainable products.
+Product design is a solution-focused approach that engages with the diverse needs and opportunities of individuals, society and the environment in which we live to improve quality of life, by designing innovative and ethical solutions.
 Product design is enhanced through knowledge of social, technological, economic, historical, ethical, legal, environmental and cultural factors.
-These factors influence the aesthetics, form and function of products
+These factors influence the form, function and aesthetics of products.
+VCE Product Design and Technologies offers students a unique focus on creativity through the development and production of innovative and ethical products.

-Unit 1: Sustainable product redevelopment
+Unit 1: Design Practices